Nuno Mendes: The wonderkid left-back with Ronaldinho's skills on Man Utd's radar | Goal.com

 The 18-year-old is reportedly a target for Manchester United, Liverpool and Real Madrid, while Juventus, Arsenal and AC Milan have also been mooted as potential next destinations for the impressive young left-back.

-Already a regular in Sporting's first team, Mendes has even been tipped by some be called-up to the senior Portugal squad ahead of the rearranged European Championship.
+Already a regular in Sporting's first team, Mendes has even been tipped by some to be called up to the senior Portugal squad ahead of the rearranged European Championship.

 That would mark the culmination of a rapid journey to the top of the game for the teenager, who did not start playing organised football until the age of nine when he was spotted by his school teacher, Bruno Botelho, who in turn invited him to local club Despertar on the outskirts of Lisbon.